BLACK HILLS BARES LLC –

 Get in touch with us Bares.
-Hang out for a while, bring the young'ns or just yourself.
-We’ve ben havin’ some Gooood get-togethers the past 5 seasons.
-If you ain’t made it yet, we’re doin’ another fun season for the summer of 2014.
-Keep checkin' this here web site for up-dates.
+Hang out for a while, bring the family, friends or just yourself.
+We’ve ben havin some Gooood events these here past seasons.
+Ifin you ain’t made it yet, we’re doin’ another fun season.
+Keep checkin this here web site for up-dates.

-Startin' time is around 1:30 with the grill bein' lit bout 4:30.
-Bring a dish to pass, meat you want to grill and your favorite drinks.
-The Custer City stores ain't too far away if you forget somethin'.
-Quittin' time is whenever, lessn we're goin' to bed and you're still here.
-Then you gets kicked out.
+Startin time is usually Noon.
+Bring a dish to pass, what you want to eat and your own favorite drinks.
+Custer City stores ain't too far away ifin you forget somethin.
+Also, always bring towels for sittin on and dryin off ifin the hot tub is vailable, and house slippers for the indoor events.
+Quitin time is usually round 5:00.
+Ifin we're goin to bed and you're still here, you gets kicked out.

-Email us for details and so we knows you’re comin’.
-If you're comin' to the Hills other times, let us know that too.
-Maybe we can also get together then - always good to have a party.
+Email us for details and location, and always email the hosts so they knows you’re acomin.
+Ifin you're acomin to the Hills other times, let us know that too.
+Maybe we can also get together then – any excuse to have a party.

 Refuse To Have Any More Tan Lines!